craychee/craychee.github.io/source/_posts/2015-10-04-production-is-an-artifact.md

 build-scripts/
 drupal-root/
 ```
+At last, we had tests to define done and ensure that we stayed done throughout the project's lifecycle.

-####Problem: We were lugging around both Drupal core and contributed modules--code we swore to never touch--inside our repository.
+####Problem: We were lugging around both Drupal core and contributed modules inside our repository.
 ####Solution: Composer
 The importance of adding a `composer.json` to a Drupal project to add a requirement like Behat cannot be overlooked.
 At the point that we started to add dependencies to the project via a dependency management tool rather than by committing the entire dependency to the project, we took a good hard look at what we were doing inside that Drupal root.
 What about all these contributed modules that we were using in our project?
 Aren't they dependencies?
 What about all the libraries and themes?
 What about Drupal core itself?
+Hadn't we all sworn a sacred oath never to touch these things?
+Why were we tempting fate?

 Drush make had been around for a while but with Drupal 8 adopting composer and the usefulness of composer to add other helpful libraries (like guzzle or twig), why not use composer to manage components like Drupal contrib and Drupal core?

-And so began the most important change in the history of a Drupal project: the Drupal root was no longer part of the project. **The Drupal root is assembled from dependencies, build instructions, and the inclusion of custom code and configuration.**
+And so began the most important change in the history of a Drupal project: the Drupal root is no longer part of the project.

-The Drupal root no longer is a part of the Drupal project repository.
-Instead, a Drupal project repository contains the dependency file (composer), features, custom code, and instructions on how to assemble the Drupal root from those parts.
+Instead, a Drupal project repository contains the dependency file (composer), features, custom code, and instructions on how to assemble the Drupal root from those parts. **The Drupal root is assembled from dependencies, build instructions, and the inclusion of custom code and configuration.**

 A modern Drupal repository now looks something like: